← Benchmarks | ADMET

 High Risk 206 62.1%

-CYP Inhibition Panel v5 Hybrid — Near-SOTA
+CYP Inhibition Panel v5 Hybrid — near stated public comparator

 Five CYP isoform inhibition predictions validated via leave-one-out on 62,794 compounds